 A typical clickjacking attack involves these steps:

-- Triggering Unintended Actions: As users click on visible elements, they unknowingly perform actions on the embedded page, such as submitting forms or clicking buttons.
+3. Triggering Unintended Actions: As users click on visible elements, they unknowingly perform actions on the embedded page.

-Users should be alert to signs that may suggest a clickjacking attack:
+Users should be alert to signs that may suggest such an attack:

-- Unexpected Actions: If a website carries out actions you did not intend, like liking a page or submitting a form, it could indicate clickjacking.
+• Unexpected Actions: If a website carries out actions you did not intend, like liking a page or submitting a form, it could indicate a problem.

-- Suspicious Overlays: Be cautious of websites displaying unexpected buttons or links, particularly if they seem out of context.
+• Suspicious Overlays: Be cautious of websites displaying unexpected buttons or links, especially if they seem out of context.

-- Unusual Behavior: If a website behaves unexpectedly, such as redirecting to another page or displaying unusual content, it may signal malicious activity.
+• Unusual Behavior: If a website behaves unexpectedly, such as redirecting to another page or showing strange content, it may signal malicious activity.

-While technical solutions like HTTP headers and CSP are crucial for clickjacking protection, educating users is equally important.
-Users must recognize the dangers of clickjacking and adopt practices that enhance their security:
+While technical solutions like HTTP headers and CSP are crucial for protection, educating users is equally important.
+Users should recognize the dangers of clickjacking and adopt practices that enhance their security:

-- Avoid Clicking on Suspicious Links: Exercise caution when clicking on links or buttons, especially on unfamiliar websites.
+1. Avoid Clicking on Suspicious Links: Exercise caution when clicking on buttons, especially on unfamiliar websites.

-- Keep Software Updated: Make sure your browser and operating system are up to date with the latest security patches.
+3. Keep Software Updated: Ensure that your browser and operating system are up to date with the latest security patches.

-- Enable Clickjacking Protection: Utilize tools like GeeLark to bolster your online security.
+4. Enable Protection: Utilize tools like GeeLark to bolster your online security.
 GeeLark is an antidetect phone that simulates an entire system environment, enabling you to securely run Android apps in the cloud.
-Unlike antidetect browsers, GeeLark operates on actual hardware, providing unique device fingerprints that are hard to replicate.
+Unlike antidetect browsers, it operates on actual hardware and provides unique device fingerprints.

 Conclusion